tomhiggins/MsgDrop/README.md

 - Reboot.

 ## MsgDrop ESP32
-This has been ported over from the ESP8266 version of MsgDrop You have to install the ESP32 core for Arudino instead
+This has been ported over from the ESP8266 version of MsgDrop.
+You have to install the ESP32 core for Arudino instead.

 ## Current status
 - Copied the codebased from Popup-chat